thoherr/brickevent/README.md

 Currently the app uses Rails 3.1.12 and Sqlite3/MySQL.

+NOTICE: The Vagrentfile and Puppet configuration is our of date and deprecated.
+I recommend to use the provided Docker files!
 A `Vagrantfile` and puppet manifests are provided to set up a production ready environment with no pain.
 Deployment is done with `tools/deploy.sh` for now.